How to Manage Your Employees Who Work From Home

-by Gabriele Kaier, 24.05.2017
+by Gabriele Kaier, 24.05.2021

-Working from home goes beyond just convenience and work-life balance, which is attractive for employees and directly pays in against employee turnover while leads to greater employee motivation.
+Working from home goes beyond just convenience and work-life balance, which is attractive for employees and directly pays in against employee turnover while leading to greater employee motivation.

-Working from home gives employees the opportunity to customize their own personal workspace, one which is comfortable and aids concentration.
+Ideal work environment: Working from home gives employees the opportunity to customize their own personal workspace, one which is comfortable and aids concentration.

-Many managers don’t trust their employees to work remotely while others think that employees do not really work while at home.
+Many managers don’t trust their employees to work remotely, while others think that employees do not really work while at home.
 If they can’t see employees physically sitting at their desks, they don’t feel in control.
 But it is naive to think that an employee is productive only because he is sitting at his desk.